Lockheed SR-71 Blackbird: Overview

+No-step areas are outlined in red on the SR-71A at the Museum of Aviation, Robins AFB.
+Operational aircraft had the words NO STEP to indicate to which side of the line the warning applied.

-The SR-71 was designed for flight at over Mach 3 with tandem cockpits for a crew of two: a pilot; and a reconnaissance systems officer who navigated and operated the surveillance systems.
-It was extremely important for the pilot and RSO to work well together as a crew.
-The SR-71 was designed with the smallest radar cross-section that Lockheed could achieve, an early attempt at stealth design.
-Aircraft were painted black.
-This color radiated heat from the surface more effectively than the bare metal, reducing the temperature of the skin and thermal stresses on the airframe.
-The appearance of the painted aircraft gave it the nickname "Blackbird".
+The SR-71 was designed to fly faster than Mach 3 at altitudes above 85,000 feet with the smallest radar cross-section that Lockheed could achieve, an early attempt at stealth design.
+Aircraft were painted black to radiate heat more effectively than bare metal, reducing the temperature of the skin and thermal stresses on the airframe.
+It had tandem cockpits for its crew of two: a pilot and a reconnaissance systems officer who navigated and operated the surveillance systems.